LeilaMoussa/PathfindingAI/README.md

 ### Algorithms

 #### A*
-The A* implementation by Sebastian Lague that we chose is from Episode 4 (youtube and github links), where a heap implementation of the priority queue is used to optimize the time required to get the least cost neighbor.
+The A* implementation by Sebastian Lague that we chose is from Episode 4 (https://github.com/SebLague/Pathfinding/tree/master/Episode%2004%20-%20heap), where a heap implementation of the priority queue is used to optimize the time required to get the least cost neighbor.

 #### Alternative A*
 A* may be the best pathfinding algorithm we've seen, but "your algorithm is only as good as your heuristic".
 We tweaked the heuristic for neighbor selection to reflect this principle.
 Pretty much any other heuristic we could propose would either decrease performance or leave it unchanged.
 We redefined a node's f-cost for this purpose such that: